Instant Accessto State, County and Municipal Public Records

 Staterecords.org is a privately owned, independently run resource for government-generated public records.
 It is not operated by, affiliated or associated with any state, local or federal government or agency.

 Staterecords.org is not a consumer reporting agency as defined by the Fair Credit Reporting Act ("FCRA") and should not be used to determine an individual's eligibility for personal credit or employment, tenant screening or to assess risk associated with a business transaction.
 You understand and agree that you may not use information provided by Staterecords.org for any unlawful purpose, such as stalking or harassing others, and including for any purpose under the FCRA.

 This website contains information collected from public and private resources.
 Staterecords.org cannot confirm that information provided is accurate or complete.
 Please use any information provided responsibly.

-Inmate records allow interested persons to see and obtain information about persons who are incarcerated in any correctional facility within the state.
-The information provided may include the name, date of birth, physical description, charges, sentencing information maximum release date, case number, status of the inmate, whether or not on probation,statute under which the offender was convicted, and any such other information that may be of interest to persons looking into the records of an inmate.
+Inmate records allow interested persons to see information about persons who are incarcerated in any correctional facility in West Virginia.
+The information provided may include the name, birth date, physical description, charges, sentencing information, release date, and conviction status of inmates.
+Any member of the public may access this information per the West Virginia Freedom of Information Act.

 - Salem Correctional Center and Jail